PebbleOfParagon/ModerateMode/README.md

-# Easy Mode - Forked from tytyereal
+# Moderate Mode - Forked from hobbzey who forked from tytyereal

 A simple mod for [Backpack Hero](https://store.steampowered.com/app/1970580/Backpack_Hero/).
 With the goal of making the game less difficult but still fair.

 ### Tweaks
-* 70 starting max HP
-* Base 5 AP
-* Increases items avalible after battle from 3 to Unlimited
+* Increases items avalible after battle from 3 to 4
-* Increases the rate you gain new backpack slots
+* Slightly increases the rate you gain new backpack slots

-## Getting Started

 ### Dependencies